eltharynd/cCarbn/README.md

 You are now ready to start developing.

-## Developing on your local environment
+## DEVELOPING ON YOUR LOCAL ENVIRONMENT

 There's two main components to run: